luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 After obtaining millions of short reads, we need to align them to a (sometimes large) reference genome.
 To achieve this, novel, more efficient, alignment methods had to be developed.
 One popular method is based on the burrows-wheeler transform and the use of efficient data structures, of which [bwa](http://bio-bwa.sourceforge.net/) and [bowtie](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) are examples.
 They enable alignment of millions of reads in a few minutes, even in a laptop.

 To store millions of alignments, researchers also had to develop new, more practical formats.
 The Sequence Alignment/Map (SAM) format is a tabular text file format, where each line contains information for one alignment.
-SAM files are most often compressed as BAM (Binary sAM) files, to reduce space and allow direct access to alignments in any arbitrary region of the genome.
+SAM files are most often compressed as BAM (Binary SAM) files, to reduce space and allow direct access to alignments in any arbitrary region of the genome.
 Several tools only work with BAM files.

 > ### :pencil2: Hands-on: Alignment to a reference genome
 >
 > 1. **BWA-MEM**:wrench:: Search in the tool bar on the left the mapper ‘BWA-MEM’.
-> 2. Select **BWA-MEM** and use the uploaded dataset (First Dataset) as the fastqsanger file
+>> Settings:
+>> a) Will you select a reference genome from your history or use a built-in index?: **Use a genome from history**
-> 3. Choose as reference genome the E.coli NC_000913.3_MG1655.fasta.([3](https://www.ncbi.nlm.nih.gov/nuccore/556503834))
+>> b) Choose as reference genome the ``E.coli NC_000913.3_MG1655.fasta.``[3](https://www.ncbi.nlm.nih.gov/nuccore/556503834)
->    **NOTE**: You may need to upload the file to your history.
+>> You may need to upload the file to your history.
 Please do it as already explained above.
-{: .hands_on}
+>> c) Single or Paired-end reads: **Single**
+>> d) Select fastq dataset: **First Dataset**
+>> e) Set read groups information?: **Automatically assign ID**
+>> f) Leave the rest of the settings on default

 > ### :nut_and_bolt: Comment: Learning about SAM files
 >